Pack Size: 10L and 1,000L

 Approved for use in organic crops without restriction

 Bridgeway contains all 18 L-amino acids required by plants.
 It is produced exclusively from plant materials through a process called enzymatic hydrolysis.
-Bridgeway has approval from both the Soil Association and Organic Farmers and Growers for use in all organic crops without restriction.
+Bridgeway has been verified and is permitted for use on all organic crops throughout the growing phase without restriction.

 Bridgeway helped Sugar Beet recover from herbicide damage